Dpdl-io/Dpdl-sample-Apps/DpdlMQTTApp.md

 The Dpdl app '**DpdlMQTTApp**' serves as a demonstrator for some of the features provided by Dpdl.

-This is a full working prototype of an embedded MQTT server and a MQTT client implementation with a simple User Interface (UI) that enables to interact with the mqtt protocol.
+This is a full working prototype of an embedded MQTT server and an embedded MQTT client implementation with a simple User Interface (UI) that enables to interact with the mqtt protocol thanks to the Mongoose C library.

-The sample app implements a full featured MQTT Server that accepts and handles mqtt connections from multiple clients at the following address: mqtt://127.0.0.1:1883
+The sample app implements a full featured MQTT Server that accepts and handles mqtt connections from multiple clients at the following address: **mqtt://127.0.0.1:1883**

-An embedded MQTT Client is implemented to publish and receive messages registered on given topic.
+An embedded MQTT Client is implemented to publish and receive messages via mqtt registered on given topic.

 A simple User Interface (UI) allows to display the received messages and to write new messages to be published via the MQTT server.